HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Label_Properties.md

 Remarks

-If the layoutType is set as hcl.flex.FLOW\_VERTICAL, the centerY property is measured from bottom edge of the top sibling widget.
+If the layoutType is set as voltmx.flex.FLOW\_VERTICAL, the centerY property is measured from bottom edge of the top sibling widget.

 Example

-{% highlight voltMx %}​​​​​//Sample code to set the centerY property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.centerY = "50dp";
+{% highlight voltMx %}//Sample code to set the centerY property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.centerY = "50dp";

 frmHome.widgetID.centerY = "10%";

-frmHome.widgetID.centerY = "10px";​
+frmHome.widgetID.centerY = "10px";
-{% endhighlight %}​​​​​
+{% endhighlight %}

 Platform Availability